timschneeb/GalaxyBudsClient/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Does application crash?**
-If your application does crash, please refer to repository wiki to learn how to add error log files from your system into issue report.
-This will speed up process greatly.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.